uezo/minette-python/README.md

 # Minette for Python
 Minette is a micro Bot framework.
-Session and user management, Natural language analyzing and architecture for multi-skill/character bot are ready-to-use.
+Session and user management, Natural language analyzing and architecture for multi-skill/character bot are ready-to-use.

 ## Installation
 `git clone` or download this project and set path.
 We are preparing for `pip`.